-Following a time at contractors Howard Doris in Kishorn and R J McLeod in Applecross, South Rona and Barvas, Murdo Murray spent most of his career with Comhairle nan Eilean Siar as an assistant engineer, senior engineer, deputy director and for 11 years as Director of Technical Services.
-Since 2005 he has been an independent engineering consultant with a special interest in renewable energy.
-He is an elder of the Free Church in Stornoway and has served on national church committees including the Personnel Committee, the Finance Committee and is currently on the Board of Ministry of the Free Church of Scotland.
+Following a time at contractors Howard Doris in Kishorn and R J McLeod in Applecross, South Rona and Barvas, Murdo Murray spent most of his career with Comhairle nan Eilean Siar as an Assistant Engineer, Senior Engineer, Deputy Director and for 11 years as Director of Technical Services.
+Since 2005 he has been an independent Engineering Consultant with a special interest in Renewable Energy.
+Murdo is an elder of the Free Church in Stornoway and has served on national church committees including the Personnel Committee, the Finance Committee and is currently on the Board of Ministry of the Free Church of Scotland.
 Murdo is also Western Isles Branch Chairman of Good News for Everyone, formerly the Gideons.